xcomponent/scenario-documentation/user-guide/README.md

 ![Drag drop](drag_drop_red.png)

-Other icons allow a user to define _pipelines_ of tasks, and to _join_ several tasks in a synchonization tasks.
+Other icons allow a user to _join_ several tasks in a synchonization tasks.
 These notions are explained in the Scenario Concepts Guide, and the practical aspects are detailed in the next sections.

 When the user clicks on the newly added task, the right-side panel changes from displaying scenario parameters to displaying the following task-level